addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

 Objectives
 ----------

-- Get your local environment ready for basic connectivity to the AWS APIs
+- Get your local environment ready.
-- Create an AWS user that will allow programmatic access to the EC2 API only.
+- Create an AWS IAM user that will allow programmatic access to the EC2 API.
-- Use **awscli** to briefly explore
+- Use **awscli** to briefly explore EC2.
+- Familiarize yourself with a couple **awscli** commandline options.

 Expected Costs
 --------------